 There seems to be an avalanche of long-time leaders announce their retirements.
 Anticipating this trend, in 2021 Appalachian Community Capital (ACC) commissioned Stepping Stone Partners to interview seven former CDFI CEOs to gain their perspective on the succession experience.
 The findings were eye-opening to say the least!

 Here are four key recommendations that resulted from the study:

 "If you are an investor, you can be an impact investor.
 CDFIs are the ultimate double bottom line investment – earn a return on your principal and see the impact amplified many times over," says ImpactPHL guest columnist Pam Porter.

 Thrilled to have a chance to talk with individuals who have invested in CDFIs.
 Read about their journeys and what inspires them.
 I love the quote from Dorothy Adams who said "CDFI investing is a no-brainer!"
 Also putting my money where my mouth is and starting my own investment portfolio in CDFIs.
 First two investments are in Capital for Change and Community First Fund.
 Stay tuned for more updates.

-I'm thrilled to be starting a new role as Executive Director of the National Disability Finance Coalition.
+A very exciting new client and role for us is to be leading the National Disability Finance Coalition.
 The mission of this organization is to bridge the CDFI and Disability Communities.
 I've been inspired by the work of CDFIs to serve people with disabilities and their families in a wide variety of ways -- from applying universal design principles to community facilities and housing to financing businesses run by people with disabilities to providing bridge financing for assistive technologies.
-I'm excited to be lead this organization to elevate the work of those engaged in this work and provide the resources to others to expand their services to serve this important target market.
+We are excited to lead this organization to elevate the work of those engaged in this work and provide the resources to others to expand their services to serve this important target market.